Green Background

 Audio and visual equipment

 Need a microphone?
 Require amplification?
 Your event features moving image?
 Both the Department of Music and the College can provide basic audio and visual equipment for events.
-Contact the Performance Manager for further details.
+Contact our Audio Technical Specialist for further details.

 Additional performer or accompanist?

-The Performance Manager can assist you with sourcing additional or needed musicians.
+The Music Performance Office can assist you with sourcing additional or needed musicians.

 Publicity and promotion